-Once you move in, we encourage you to enjoy your garden – and if you want to keep your fingers green and help to maintain the garden – we are more than happy for you to do this.
+Once you move in, we encourage you to enjoy your garden, and if you want to keep your fingers green we are more than happy for you to do this.

-We have a wonderful landscape architect who plans each villa’s garden, from an extensive range of hardy plants that thrive in the Arrowtown climate and don’t require too much maintenance.
+We have a wonderful landscape architect who plans each villa’s garden, from an extensive range of hardy plants that thrive in the Arrowtown climate.
 Because we are responsible for maintaining the gardens around your villa, we ask that you speak to us about any changes you would like to make to ensure they will be suitable.
 Depending on the extent of the changes, there may be additional cost for labour, plans and consultation with the landscape architect.

-We are responsible for the exterior maintenance of your villa (excluding replacement of light bulbs).
+We are responsible for the exterior maintenance of your villa.
 However, any repairs which are not attributable to fair wear and tear may be charged back to you.
 This decision is solely at the discretion of the Village Manager.
-The village will appoint a facilities manager to be the point of contact for all maintenance issues and enquiries.
+The village Facilities Manager is the point of contact for all maintenance issues and enquiries.

 Your personal security is also protected with strategically placed emergency call buttons in each villa that are monitored 24 hours a day.